4WD on Seventy-Five Mile Beach, Fraser Island

 What about camping vs cabins?

-Most tag-along tours camp — it's part of the experience.
+Most tag-along tours camp, it's part of the experience.
 Some operators offer upgrade cabin options for a supplement.
 If you hate the idea of sleeping in a swag, ask before you book.

-When's the best time to go?
+When's the best to go?

 April to October.
 The weather is dry, roads are firm, temperatures are comfortable (18–26°C).
 Summer (Dec–Feb) is hotter and wetter.
 Pairing a 4WD trip with whale season (Jul–Nov) is a strong combination.